openstack/ossa/doc/source/vmt-process.rst

 challenged, the ossa bugtask status should be set back to *Todo/Incomplete* until that question is resolved.

+If an OSSN_ is warranted instead, follow the `OSSN creation process`_ in the openstack/security-doc repository.

 If no OSSA is warranted and there is no benefit to an OSSN_ then the ossa bugtask will be set to *Won't Fix* or *Invalid* (depending on the tracker and situation) and the bug state switched from *Private